Generic Name: ketamine (KET a meen)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-If you are using any drugs that make you sleepy or slow your breathing, it may take you longer to recover from anesthesia with ketamine.
-This includes a sedative or sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+If you are using any drugs that make you sleepy or slow your breathing, it may take you longer to recover from anesthesia with Ketalar.
+This includes opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

-Other drugs may interact with ketamine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Ketalar, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Ketalar (ketamine)